-But he was able to write a lot of poems.The Weary Blues won first prize in 1925 in a literary contest sponsored by Opportunity, a magazine published by the National Urban League.
-That summer, one of his essays and another poem won prizes in the Crisis literary contest.
-Meanwhile, Hughes caught the attention of Carl Van Vechten, a novelist and critic, who organized the publication of Hughes' first volume of poetry, The Weary Blues (192).
+with his mother in hopes of earning enough money to return to college.
+Unfortunately, working as a hotel waiter paid very little and the racial tensions in the capital made him unhappy.
+Despite this, he was able to write a lot of poems.The Weary Blues won first prize in 1925 in a literary contest sponsored by Opportunity magazine published by the National Urban League.
+That same summer, one of his essays and another poem won prizes in the Crisis literary contest.

+This caught the attention of Carl Van Vechten, a novelist and critic who organized the publication of Hughes' first volume of poetry, The Weary Blues (192).
 In February 2002, to commemorate the 100th anniversary of Hughes's birth, the University of Kansas organized a symposium that included the participation of artists, academics, teachers, poets and other events related to the celebration and understanding of Langston Hughes.
 The Collected Poems of Langston Hughes, edited by Arnold Rampersad and David Roessel, appeared in 1994.Proseletters from Langston (University of California Press), 201 Selected Letters by Langston Hughes (Alfred A.